Employee-Friendly Work Environment

 Nomura Securities was awarded the Minister of Health, Labour and Welfare Prize in the FY2019/20 Awards for Companies Promoting Cancer Control as a part of the Action Plan for the Promotion of Cancer Control, a project commissioned by the Ministry of Health, Labour and Welfare.
 The Action Plan for Promotion of Cancer Control is a national project aimed at increasing the ratio of people in workplaces who undergo cancer screenings with the aim of promoting the early discovery and treatment of cancer.
 The Minister of Health, Labour and Welfare Award is given to organizations that are making the best overall efforts to control cancer.

-Received Gold in Gan-Ally-Bu Award
+Received Gan-Ally-Bu Award

 * Please scroll horizontally to look at table below.